davidfstr/webcrystal/README.md

 python3 webcrystal.py 9227 xkcd.wbcr
 ```

-It creates a Project in the directory `xkcd.wbcr` in the following format:
+It creates an archive in the directory `xkcd.wbcr/` in the following format:

 ### `xkcd.wbcr/index.txt`

-* Text file listing the URL of each archived HTTP Resource, one per line.
+* Lists the URL of each archived HTTP resource, one per line.
-* UTF-8 encoded.
-* Unix line endings.
+* UTF-8 encoded text file with Unix line endings (`\n`).

 Example: